Tango is like a secret danced between two!

 Last years testimonial:

 "Thanks so much for the terrific tango weekend at the Landgrove Inn.
 For Beth and me, who are not exactly beginners, this was a time to review and improve, and to learn again figures we had forgotten.
-We got to “start
+We got to “start all over” but do it this time with a good idea of where it was all going.

 We particularly like your approach to teaching tango: clear structure, which I need, and lots of movement.
 The benefit of the weekend was that one could see an overall structure there, which helps me organize the dance “vocabulary,” and it’s got to help me retain these movements.
 But, I have to say, we were so impressed with how well those who had no previous tango experience were doing over this weekend.
-It attests to
+It attests to your ability to make this dance accessible to people.

 Two other things.
 First, the Landgrove Inn is a real gem.
 We really enjoyed it.
 Food was fantastic; room was very comfortable; great staff with a very welcoming innkeeper, Tom; beautiful setting, and a really spacious facility for dance.
 Second, thanks so much to Gisela for her warm spirit, cheerfulness, and great help in dancing.
 We like her a lot and look forward to seeing her and you at your next ventures . . .
 Brandon, for sure.